Illinois Fighting Illini: Etymology

 The University of Illinois official team name is the Fighting Illini.
-The Illiniwek, Illinois Confederation, or Illini, were made up of 12 to 13 tribes who lived in the Mississippi River Valley.
-The term 'Illini', in relation to campus activities, appears to be first mentioned in January 1874, when the weekly newspaper changed its name from The Student to The Illini.
+The Illiniwek, Illinois Confederation, or Illini, were made up of 12 or 13 tribes who lived in the Mississippi River Valley.
+The term "Illini", in relation to campus activities, appears to be first mentioned in January 1874, when the weekly newspaper changed its name from The Student to The Illini.
 An editorial in the first edition of the renamed newspaper indicated that Illini was a new term.
 During the late 19th century and beginning of the 20th century, it was used to refer to the students, faculty, staff, and alumni of the university, as well as to the campus as a whole.
-Many NCAA and High School mascots bearing reference to first nation people have changed their names, however, the University of Illinois maintains its position that the Illini nickname does not refer to the first nation inhabitants of the same land.
+Many NCAA and High School mascots bearing reference to first nation people have changed their names.
+However, the University of Illinois maintains its position that the Illini nickname does not refer to the first nation inhabitants of the same land.